 “Well, I do not know.
 Should I have known?”

 “Well, do you think this is a school of spastics?
 What planet are you coming from?
 The purpose of a school is for you to learn, but you don’t make any progress in any way!
 Do you want to become a stray dog?”

-“Excuse me, Your Canine Highness, but my intelligence is not in my tail, but in my head.
-Should I just wag my tail just like everyone else, sometimes slower, sometimes faster?”
+“Excuse me, Your Canine Highness, but my intelligence is not in my tail but in my head.
+So should I wag my tail like everyone else, sometimes slower, sometimes faster?”

-However, little by little, Fido began to get better at each of the disciplines; however, he would only wag his tail at the same constant pace.
+However, little by little, Fido began to get better at each discipline; however, he would only wag his tail at the same constant pace.

 Once, an important master came to the puppy school to choose a dog.
 He said:

 “I want a dog that is good at everything!”

 “We don’t have a good dog that is good at everything.
 However, we have performed performances similarly in almost all tests.
 It’s just that …